Articles of Incorporation and Rules

 4. In the event that a request under paragraph 1 is made, the Board of Directors shall decide to convene an extraordinary General Meeting of Representatives within 20 days from the date of the request.
 In addition, if there is no one to perform the duties of a director or if a director fails to go through the procedures to convene a General Meeting of Representatives without a valid reason, the auditor shall convene the General Meeting of Representatives

-Article 27 Remuneration for directors and auditors shall be determined by resolution of the General Meeting of Representatives.
-In such cases, the proposals submitted to the General Meeting of Representatives must separately indicate the remuneration for directors and the remuneration for auditors.
+Article 27 The remuneration of directors and auditors shall be determined by a resolution of the General Meeting of Representatives.
+In this case, the proposal submitted to the General Meeting of Representatives must clearly indicate the remuneration for directors and the remuneration for auditors.

 2. Auditors may express their opinions regarding the auditors' remuneration at the general meeting of representatives